sunzhida/COMP4461_2017Fall_Lab4/README.md

 Note that your application and the bridge should be in the same local network.

-### How to get the bridge details?
-You can acquire the detail information about the bridge through [this](https://account.meethue.com/login), like the Internal IP Address, Gateway, etc. You need this information to debug with the lights when you develop your applications.

 ## Implementation

-### Mobile demo
-[Philips Hue](https://itunes.apple.com/us/app/philips-hue/id1055281310?mt=8) (by Philips Lighting BV) is a mobile application that lets you easily control your lights from any device and create the right ambience for every moment.

-### Web demo
-[Harmony for Philips Hue](http://benknight.github.io/hue-harmony/) is an open sourced web application that sets Philips Hue lights colors based on the color relationships.

 ### Live Demo
 We will follow the tutorials [here](https://developers.meethue.com/documentation/getting-started) to show how to get familiar with the programming environments with Hue.